Blog · How Cognitor researches ETFs

 A Weekly ETF Research Checklist (That Actually Scales)

-This companion piece to "How to research ETFs" focuses on cadence: the weekly rhythm that turns scattered reading into a repeatable process.
-Every Friday you should have: scenario clarity, your universe scanned, lenses compared, and written invalidations.
-Cognitor structures exactly this -- dossier every Friday (monitored 40 US-listed ETFs), plus a closure document analyzing portfolio-relevant entries and exits for that week, plus PRIME synthesis with divergence mapped.
-Free access is 7 days delayed; Pro is same-day, plus Monday-Thursday briefings keeping the thesis updated.
-Whether you subscribe or build your own process, the rhythm is the asset.
+Reading about ETFs without a rhythm is like collecting ingredients without a recipe -- you end up with a full pantry and no dinner.
+This companion piece to "How to research ETFs" focuses entirely on cadence: the weekly rhythm that turns scattered reading into a repeatable, auditable process.
+By the time Friday evening arrives, you should have four things locked down: scenario clarity, your curated universe scanned, multiple specialist lenses compared, and written invalidations documented.
+Cognitor structures exactly this workflow every week -- a Friday dossier covering the ~40 curated US-listed ETFs, a closure document analyzing portfolio-relevant entries and exits, and PRIME synthesis with divergence mapped.
+Whether you subscribe or build your own version, the rhythm itself is the durable asset.

 Friday morning -- define what scenario you are assessing

-Friday or weekend -- scan the monitored universe
+Friday or weekend -- scan the curated universe

 FAQ

-Cognitor structures the outputs (dossier, closure document, briefings) and maps the lenses; you still own the decisions and the invalidation tracking.
+Cognitor structures the outputs -- dossier, closure document, briefings -- and maps the specialist lenses.
+You still own the decisions, the invalidation tracking, and the judgment about which dimensions matter most for your specific situation.

-Pro gets dossier + closure same-day (not +7d), plus Monday-Thursday briefings (two per day) connecting daily events to the thesis.
-Free gets it all, just delayed.
+Pro receives the Friday dossier and closure document same-day (not +7 days), plus Monday-Thursday briefings (two per day: market open ~9am and market close ~4pm) that connect daily events back to the weekly thesis.
+Free gets all content, just delayed.
+The rhythm is the same; the timing differs.

 Cognitor provides general financial information and educational research -- not personal investment advice or a recommendation to buy or sell any security.